Obstructions to combinatorial formulas for plethysm: Abstract

 \section{Abstract}

 Motivated by questions of Mulmuley and Stanley we investigate quasi-poly\-no\-mials arising in formulas for plethysm.
 We demonstrate, on the examples of $S^3(S^k)$ and $S^k(S^3)$, that these need not be counting functions of inhomogeneous polytopes of dimension equal to the degree of the quasi-polynomial.
 It follows that these functions are not, in general, counting functions of lattice points in any scaled convex bodies, even when restricted to single rays.
+Our results also apply to special rectangular Kronecker coefficients.

 Many problems in representation theory have combinatorial solutions.
 A~well-known, important example is the Littlewood--Richardson rule which gives the multiplicities of isotypic components in the tensor product of two irreducible $GL(n)$ representations \cite{fulton91:_repres_theor}.
 The solution is combinatorial in the sense that the answer is given by the number of lattice points in explicit rational convex polyhedra, i.e.~the multiplicities are equal to values of an Ehrhart quasi-polynomial.
 Berenstein and Zelevinsky provided another interpretation of the Littlewood--Richardson rule~\cite{BZ}, isomorphic, however, on the level of polytopes \cite{pak2005combinatorics}.
 The study of different polyhedral structures turned out to be very useful.
 Knutson and Tao \cite{knutson1999honeycomb} showed that the honeycomb polytopes (in spirit similar to \cite{BZ}) are nonempty if and only if they contain a lattice point.
 This was the crucial last step in the solution to the Horn problem~\cite{horn1962eigenvalues} which goes back to Weyl's work on eigenvalues of partial differential equations~\cite{weyl1912asymptotische}.